Blair-insitu/Blair-insitu.github.io/content/_index.md

             <img src="/sonardyne.png" style="width:100%; height:auto;">
             <h3><strong>Sonardyne</strong></h3>
             <p>
-            We have beenwriting the future of underwater technology for over 50 years.
-Our extensive range of acoustic, optical and sonar products, backed by decades of experience and expertise, open up a world of subsea opportunities for your operations.
-With our products you can communicate, navigate, monitor and position with reliable precision from shallow water to deep and across many operational fields.
+            We have been writing the future of underwater technology for over 50 years.
+Our extensive range of acoustic, inertial and optical solutions, backed by decades of experience and expertise, open up a world of subsea opportunities for your AUV operations.
+With Sonardyne inside your AUV you can communicate, navigate, monitor and position with reliable precision for all operational requirements from shallow water to deep.
             </p>

           </div>